 Bleigießen

-A lot of German New Year’s Eve Traditions seem to focus on the future.
+Many German New Year’s Eve Traditions focus on the future.
 Why not spend a part of New Year’s Eve predicting your future?
-For Bleigießen (Bly- geese in) you melt some lead in a spoon and then pour it into water.
-The shape your form takes is meant to predict your next year.
+For Bleigießen (Bly- geese in), you melt some lead in a spoon and then pour it into water.
+The shape your form takes predicts your next year.
 Does it look like a bird?
 That’s Good LUCK!!
 Maybe it looks like a gate?
-This means you will change your residence.
+That means you will change your residence.
 Does it look like a spoon?
 That means people are talking about you.
-Keep in mind, the shapes are vague, and probably open to interpretation (how can you tell if it’s a lamppost, and not a nail?)
-Still, it’s fun… Finding a Bleigießen kit is getting harder and harder because of the lead.
+Keep in mind that the shapes are vague and probably open to interpretation (how can you tell if it’s a lamppost and not a nail?)
+Still, it’s fun.
+Finding a Bleigießen kit is getting harder and harder because of the lead.
 Click here to learn more about Bleigießen, find a kit, and figure out what it means if your shape is a slipper.

 Carp Scale in Your Wallet

-This is one of those odd traditions that make people question why you bother following bizarre traditions.
+This is one of those odd traditions that make people question why we follow bizarre traditions.
 Apparently, if you put a Carp Scale … that’s right, a FISH SCALE FROM A CARP in your wallet, it will bring you money.
-(Because it looks like a coin… get it?)
+(Because it looks like a coin, get it?)
 But not a different kind of Fish Scale.
 Other fish are bad luck.
-(Look out! here comes our New Year’s Eve friend Pope Silvester again).
-Apparently all of the non-believers who were at Pope Silvester’s death bed DIED because they choked on fish bones.
-So Carp YES, Salmon is apparently a no.
+(Look out!
+Here comes our New Year’s Eve friend, Pope Silvester, again).
+According to legend, all of the non-believers who were at Pope Silvester’s deathbed DIED because they choked on fish bones.
+So Carp is a YES, Salmon is a no.

 My Oma’s Krapfen